 Protective wrap.
-This product is much like a protective sleeve, but is designed to affix after assemblies are already installed.
+This product is much like a protective sleeve but is designed to affix after assemblies are already installed.
 The abrasion-resistant fabric material comes flat and includes a Velcro-type closure to easily wrap around and fasten over the hose or bundle several hoses together.

-Plastic spiral guards.
 Flat, spiral-shaped plastic guards wrap around a hose and, depending on the application, can be secured without removing an assembly from a machine.
 They’re made of materials such as heavy-duty polyethylene and have a flat profile with rounded edges to prevent damage to the hose.
-Plastic spiral guard offers a light and economical way to protect hoses from abrasion, cuts, impact and crushing loads, as well as UV attack.
+Plastic spiral guard offers a light and economical way to protect hoses from abrasion, cuts, impact and crushing loads, as well as UV attacks.
 Like sleeves and wraps, the plastic guard is relatively easy to install and it can bundle together several hose lines.

-Fire sleeve.
 A number of companies offer heat and flame-resistant hose protection products.
 Several manufacturers term it “fire sleeve.”
 This is a tough, flexible insulating cover that slides over a hose and clamps to the fittings.
 It is typically made of woven fiberglass or materials like high-temperature silicone.

 It protects hydraulic hoses and pneumatic tubing against extreme radiant heat, sparks, weld spatter, molten metal and glass splash, as well as open flames.
 While exact ratings depend on the specific manufacturer and construction, they are generally approved for continuous exposure at temperatures of about 500° F, exposure for around 15 to 20 minutes at temperatures to 2000° F, and brief excursion as high as 3000° F.

-Point-of-contact sleeve.
 Rather than covering an entire assembly, sometimes only short lengths see contact with other surfaces and face abrasive wear.
 These slip-on protectors minimize harm to hydraulic and pneumatic hoses and fluid lines, as well as wire harnesses and battery cables.
 They’re made of inexpensive but durable materials like PVC and attach with cable ties or band clamps.